Asymptotic behaviour of the noisy voter model density process: Introduction

-Granovsky and Madras \cite{granovsky1995noisy} introduced a modification of the voter model, called the noisy voter model.
-This is similar to the voter model: at each time-step, with probability $p$ select a uniform vertex $x$ and re-randomise its opinion, i.e.\! choose an opinion from $\{0,1\}$ uniformly.
-Otherwise, (with probability $q = 1-p$) perform a standard step of the voter model.
+Here we present a formal definition of the noisy voter model and the statistic $S$.
+Let $P$ be the transition matrix of an irreducible discrete-time random walk on a finite set of vertices $V$ and let $\pi$ denote the unique stationary distribution of $P$.
+The noisy voter model on $V$ associated with $P$ is a discrete-time Markov chain $(\xi_t)_{t \in\mathbb{N}}$ in the space $\{0,1\}^V$ in which all vertices have an initial opinion in $\{0,1\}$.
+At each time-step, with probability $p$ select a uniform vertex $x$ and re-randomise its opinion, i.e.\! choose an opinion from $\{0,1\}$ uniformly.
+Otherwise, (with probability $q = 1-p$) perform a standard (imitation) step of the voter model.